swagger-api/swagger-node/docs/mock-mode.md

 After you're happy with your API design, you're ready to implement wire up the controller for the `/weather` path.

-You simply specify in the Swagger spec the route handler (controller) file, which method to call in the controller (operationId), and any query parameters you wish to pass:
+You simply specify in the OpenAPI spec the route handler (controller) file, which method to call in the controller (operationId), and any query parameters you wish to pass:

 In weather sample's `swagger.yaml` file, it looks like this: